netjeff/yt-transcript/README.md

 ## What

-Copies the following to clipboard:
+An extension for Firefox that copies the following to clipboard:
 - Page title & url
 - Transcript of the youtube video.